 In recent years, the state insurance regulatory framework has come under increased federal scrutiny.
 As part of an effort to strengthen the regulation of the financial services market, the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank") was enacted in 2010.
-Some regulations required pursuant to this law must still be finalized, and we cannot predict what the final regulations will require but do not expect a material impact on Allstate's operations.
-Dodd-Frank also created the Federal Insurance Office ("FIO") within the Treasury Department.
+Some regulations required pursuant to this law must still be finalized and, until such time, we are unable to determine the impact on Allstate's operations.
+Dodd-Frank also created the Federal Insurance Office ("FIO") within the U.S. Department of the Treasury ("Treasury").
 The FIO monitors the insurance industry, provides advice to the Financial Stability Oversight Council ("FSOC"), represents the U.S. on international insurance matters, and studies the current regulatory system.
 FIO submitted reports to Congress in 2013 and 2014 addressing how to improve and modernize the system of insurance regulation.
 In addition, state legislators and insurance regulators continue to examine the appropriate nature and scope of state insurance regulation.
 We cannot predict whether any specific state or federal measures will be adopted to change the nature or scope of the regulation of insurance or what effect any such measures would have on Allstate.
-We are working for changes in the regulatory environment, including recognizing the need for better catastrophe preparedness and loss mitigation, improving appropriate risk-based pricing, and promoting ways to make regulation more uniform and consistent across the country.
+We are working for changes in the regulatory environment to make insurance more available and affordable for consumers, encourage market innovation, improve driving safety, strengthen cybersecurity, and promote better catastrophe preparedness and loss mitigation.

 Additional regulations or new requirements may emerge from activities of various regulatory entities, including the Federal Reserve Board, FIO, FSOC, the National Association of Insurance Commissioners ("NAIC"), and the International Association of Insurance Supervisors ("IAIS"), that are evaluating solvency and capital standards for insurance company groups.
-In addition, the NAIC has proposed amendments to their model holding company law, which has not yet been adopted by any jurisdiction.
+In addition, the NAIC has adopted amendments to its model holding company law, which have been adopted by some jurisdictions.
 The outcome of these actions is uncertain; however, these actions may result in an increase in the level of capital and liquidity required by insurance holding companies.
+Additional discussion of recent developments enabled by Dodd-Frank appear later in this section.